jsinitx4/content/README.md

 # content
-music bot made in python
+bot made for discord in discord.py